StanislavaAngelova/Stanislava-Angelova-employees/README.md

 **Rules:**
 - DateFrom and DateTo must be valid dates
 - Use NULL in DateTo for employees still working on a project
-- The application validates all rows before processing

 **Uploading a CSV File**
 Use the upload form on the home page to select a CSV file.